wairas/happy-tools/README.md

                         (overrides the manually specified channels) (default:
                         None)
-  --keep_aspectratio    whether to keep the aspect ratio (default: None) --annotation_color HEXCOLOR
+  --keep_aspectratio    whether to keep the aspect ratio (default: None) --check_scan_dimensions
+                        whether to compare the dimensions of subsequently loaded scans and output a warning if they differ (default: None) --annotation_color HEXCOLOR
                         the color to use for the annotations like contours (hex color) (default: None)